-- □ Meet with Linda Rosenburg, Event Coordinator to review paperwork for Bar/Bat Mitzvah. - □ Purchase tallit and head covering for Bar/Bat Mitzvah. - □ Contact Cantor Gloth regarding any family or friends who would like to read from the Torah. - □ Schedule run-through Rehearsal with Cantor Gloth.
+- □ Meet with Melissa Rudman, Executive Director, to review paperwork for Bar/Bat Mitzvah. - □ Purchase tallit and head covering for Bar/Bat Mitzvah. - □ Contact the Cantor regarding any family or friends who would like to read from the Torah. - □ Contact the Cantor to schedule run-through Rehearsal.